 The suggestion list of the automatic completion appears as soon as you start typing.
 As you type, the list narrows down to show only items that match what you have entered.

-By default, automatic completion support CamelHumps, i.e. you can type the initial letters of a compound name parts and the name will appear in the list of suggestions.
+By default, automatic completion support CamelHumps, that is you can type the initial letters of a compound name parts and the name will appear in the list of suggestions.

 Configuring automatic completion